- About Us

-The Transitional Learning Center offers rehabilitative services under a special program called Project Victory which is designed to help soldiers and veterans with traumatic brain injuries.
+The Moody Neurorehabilitation Institute offers rehabilitative services under a special program called Project Victory which is designed to help soldiers and veterans with traumatic brain injuries.
 To qualify, the soldier or veteran must have served in Operation New Dawn (Iraq), Operation Enduring Freedom (Afghanistan) or Operation Iraqi Freedom and have a suffered a traumatic brain injury/concussion during that military service.

 There is no cost to the Project Victory participants.
 The program is supported by a grant administered by the TIRR foundation and is independent of any government agency.
 Length of stay is generally between 6-10 weeks and program participants receive a full range of therapeutic services designed to improve their lives.
 These include psychological, speech, physical, occupational and recreational therapies.

 Here is a wonderful news story by KPRC on some of our Project Victory participants and the gains they made in the program: http://www.click2houston.com/news/Project-Victory-gives-veterans-healing-hope/-/1735978/9208576/-/wrctws/-/index.html